shefing/test-assignments/NestJsReactFullStack.md

 **Final thoughts**
 What's missing in this application to make it production grade ?
-Please refer to any Non functional requirements you used in your previous applications.
+Please refer to any non functional requirements you addressed in applications you developped.

 **Important**
 The Git project must be complete and work independently.
 We test the project using the following tools: